crcdng/gm/README.md

 ### Connecting the virtual and physical metaverse in a playful manner.

-The metaverse - a concept originally derived from Neil Stephenson's sci-fi novel "Snow Crash" - has stirred debates and drawn strong views from commentators.
-Especially since major gaming and social media companies have started claiming the concept for themselves, criticism has peaked.
+The metaverse - a concept originally from Neil Stephenson's sci-fi novel "Snow Crash" - has stirred debates and drawn strong views from commentators.
+Especially since large gaming and social media companies have started claiming the concept for themselves, criticism has peaked.
 However, some of the self-professed "metaverse critics" seem unaware that they inherently accept and confirm the takeover by dismissing the concept altogether, playing the game of [INSERT MEGACORP HERE].

 A different mindset is to resist appropriation, with artists and hackers exploring *their ideas* what a metaverse could be instead, through communities, discussions and experimentation.
 Let's draw a distinction between these approaches.